 We may live with depression, but we are not victims of it.
 The moment we believe that, depression wins, and it leads us to places we don’t want to go.

 We may live with depression, but we are not victims of it.
-The moment you believe that,… Click To Tweet
+The moment you believe that, depression wins and leaves us to places we don't want to go.
+Click To Tweet

 So I hope and pray that tomorrow I wake up feeling like a sexy Mulan, ready to take on the day and look good doing it!
 But if I don’t, it’s okay too, because I know I’m in charge!